VHS Revival examines some of Hollywood’s most absurd sexual depictions

 While watching the movie Roadhouse the other night, I decided to take a trip down memory lane and revisit several films to view their sex scenes.
 Why would I do this?
-It is very easy, I needed a good laugh.
+Easy, I needed a good laugh.

 For whatever reason, Hollywood seems to think that the average person is a yogi or contortionist.
 Sex scenes are designed to raise the room temperature, not create a potential ER visit.
 For example, one of the best scenes ever, in my opinion, is in the movie Body Heat.

 It is a hot and steamy Florida night.
 Kathleen Turner stands outside her house telling William Hurt that he should go.
 However, you can tell that really isn’t her intention.
 As Hurt struggles with his internal demons, he throws caution to the wind and goes back to the house.
 He peers in at Turner who is giving him a very distinct “come hither” stare.
 Hurt tries the door.
 Of course, it is locked and Kathleen makes no move to open it.
 What does William do?
 He picks up a lawn chair and breaks the sliding glass doors to get to her.
 They embrace passionately and start kissing.

 This is one of the steamiest scenes in cinema as far as I am concerned.
 To other people, this might be a felony.
 I am willing to overlook the obvious breaking and entering because, let’s face it, Kathleen is practically beckoning William Hurt to come and get her.

 Now that we have discussed the real deal, let’s turn our attention to my top contenders for the most ridiculous sex scenes of all time.

 Patrick Swayze hoists Kelly Lynch up against the stone wall of his fireplace.
 We are supposed to be amazed at his prowess and vigor.
 After all, he is supporting her and they are getting busy against a wall, for crying out loud!
 The look on Kelly’s face is wonderful because I am fairly certain she was one step away from getting concussed.